 The easiest way to capture a link to an ebook from the ebrary collection is to open the title inside the Library Catalog (CLIC) and copy the resulting URL, preceded by the EZproxy prefix.

-To point to a page inside an ebrary book, you will need to launch the "ebrary Reader" which will offer a drop-down menu of InfoTools.
-Navigate to the page you want and choose "copy bookmark" from the InfoTools menu to capture a link to that specific page.
+To point to a page inside an ebrary book, you will need to identify the page number and then add the following code to the end of the URL: &ppg=## The pound symbols represent the page number.
 As always, be sure to add the EZproxy prefix.

 Use the CLIC Canned Search Generator to generate a link to one or more records from the Library Catalog (CLIC).
 Some trial and error may be necessary to isolate the record(s) you want.
 The EZproxy login prefix must be applied to ensure access from off campus.

 To link to a single book, you can also add the ISBN to this prefix: http://clic.creighton.edu/uhtbin/cgisirsi/x/0/0/5?searchdata1=.
 The link will open to the library catalog record for that item, as in this example.

 Films On Demand is a collection of educational films in streaming video format.
 The stable URL for each film and film segment is displayed with the EZproxy prefix already included, ready to copy into your BlueLine course.
 You can also embed the film in BlueLine with the HTML code provided.

 To present multiple films or film segments with a single link, it is possible to create your own unique playlist with a personal Films On Demand user account.